Skip to main content

 Prepare a new blog post

-• run the generate-website-blog-post npm script; this will add a file in the website/blog folder:
+• Execute the generate-website-blog-post npm script; this will add a file to the website/blog folder:

-• select the correct summary (maintenance vs. new release)
+• Fix the TODO in the summary (select maintenance vs. new release)

-• add entries in the Bug fixes; use the following syntax
+• Add entries in the Bug fixes; utilise the following syntax

 - [[#N](https://github.com/micro-os-plus/micro-test-plus-xpack/issues/N)]:

-• commit with the message website: blog post release 3.2.2 published
+• Commit with the message website: blog post release 3.3.1 published

 Publish the release to npmjs.com

-Run the following command in the project folder:
+Execute the following command within the project folder:

 tip

-When publishing for the first time, use --access public.
+When publishing for the first time, utilise --access public.

-After a few moments the version will be visible at npmjs.com, the Versions tab.
+After a few moments, the version will be visible at npmjs.com, under the Versions tab.

 Publish the website

-For the moment the doxygen program must be installed on the host, it is not available as an xpm dependency.
+At present, the doxygen programme must be installed on the host, as it is not available as an xpm dependency.

-With the current configuration, the static html pages are generated in the website/static/reference folder.
+With the current configuration, the static HTML pages are generated within the website/static/doxygen folder.

 Prepare the website

-The documentation site is built with Docusaurus and published in the project GitHub Pages.
+The documentation site is built using Docusaurus and published on the project GitHub Pages.

-• run the website-generate-commons npm script in the website/package.json
+• Execute the website-generate-commons npm script in the website/package.json

 Build the static website locally